 5. What if my coconut oil is melted?

-If you’re making this recipe in the hot summer months and your coconut oil is melted, you can place it in the refrigerator so it firms up before whipping.
+If you’re making this simple recipe in the hot summer months and your coconut oil is melted, a great way to firm it up before whipping is to place it in the refrigerator until chilled.

 6. Substitution for coconut oil?

-If you don’t want to use coconut oil in your lip scrub, you can use cocoa butter or shea butter to still get that whipped feeling.
+If you don’t want to use coconut oil in your DIY sugar lip scrub, you can use cocoa butter or shea butter to still get that whipped feeling.

 If you want to use another carrier oil like olive oil, you won’t be able to whip the ingredients together the same way, but it will still work to exfoliate lips.